shamanec/GADS-devices-provider/docs/setup.md

 2. Unzip the source code in any folder.
 3. Open WebDriverAgent.xcodeproj in Xcode
 4. Select signing profiles for WebDriverAgentLib and WebDriverAgentRunner.
-5. Build the WebDriverAgent and run on a device at least once to validate it builds and runs as expected.
+5. Run the WebDriverAgentRunner with `Build > Test` on a device at least once to validate it builds and runs as expected.

 ## Windows
 ### iTunes - iOS only